nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### 2. Enhance input validation for the student name field

-Currently, students with the same name, but with different capitalisations and whitespace positions are treated as different entities by TAA.
+Currently, students with the same name, but with different capitalizations and whitespace positions are treated as different entities by TAA.
 However, in the real world, this is unlikely the case.
 Such entities are likely to represent the same student, which can lead to confusion when users accidentally create multiple student entities for the same student as a result of a typo.